Navigating technological challenges ahead of Payday Super

 Moreover, advertising of super products during onboarding will be limited to MySuper products that have passed the most recent performance test.

-Novigi warned that, as more information comes to light about how the government intends to support the transition to Payday Super, super funds need to consider whether their existing systems are ready for the increased volume and frequency of contributions.
+Novigi said that, as more information comes to light about how the government intends to support the transition to Payday Super, super funds need to consider whether their existing systems are ready for the increased volume and frequency of contributions.

 AUTHOR